Dense18/Tetris/README.md

 py main.py
 ```

-# Code Structure
+# Code Structure / Information
 - Uses a stack system to manage the different states of the game.
   - Inspiration is based on how android studio works
 - Uses an custom observer design pattern to handle UI widgets such as Buttons
 - Button uses listeners to such as on_click, on_hover to handle different events
-- Uses Json to store data

 # Tetris Features
-Note: This following features is based on the official Tetris Guidelines
+**Note:** The following features is based on the official Tetris Guidelines

 Features:
 - Game runs in 60 fps